 '''

 new_mod = sm.OLS.from_formula('murder ~ 1 + urban + single + hs_grad', data=df)

-'''

-'''

 new_res = new_mod.fit()

 '''

 Related estimators for weighted least squares (WLS), generalized least squares (GLS) and generalized least squares with autoregressive errors (GLSAR).
-These are virtually identical to 0LS except that they allow weights (WLS) or error variances (GLS) to be specified to improve the model estimation.
+These are virtually identical to OLS except that they allow weights (WLS) or error variances (GLS) to be specified to improve the model estimation.
+RollingOLS implements an optimized rolling OLS estimator (see also RollingWLS), and RecursiveLS uses a statespace representation to efficiently estimate parameters recursively.